MArhamAA1422/b6-learning/js/ydkjs/frontendmasters.md

 - Only regular functions have a `.prototype` property.
 Arrow functions do not have a .prototype, which is why they cannot be used as constructors with the new keyword and will fail if you attempt to do so.
 - DunderProto(`__proto__`): one level up to the prototype chain.
 - How can you invoke a method one level up the prototype chain using the this keyword: Use `this.__proto__.methodName.call(this)`, which is referred to as 'explicit pseudo polymorphism'
+- Object.create(Workshop.prototype): It creates a new object and links its prototype to the specified prototype, effectively **establishing inheritance** between objects
+- What is the key difference between classical inheritance and prototypal inheritance: **In classical inheritance, objects are copied from top to bottom (parent to child), while in prototypal inheritance, objects are linked through prototype chains from right to left and bottom to top.**
+- What is the fundamental design pattern of JavaScript's prototype system: **Delegation**, which is different from a class-based system and allows for more powerful behavior sharing between objects.
+Class can fit into delegation, reverse is not possible.
+- **The prototypal system is a superset of the class system.**
+- Delegation focuses on peer-to-peer relationships instead of parent-child hierarchies, allowing objects to cooperate through prototype chain linkage and shared context via the 'this' keyword
+- Through the 'this' keyword, delegated objects can access and use properties and methods from each other while maintaining their original execution context

 ## Type coercion (avoid case)
 - == with 0 or "" (or even " ")